ncbi/CoV-Dist/README.md

 * meta: A metadata file (tab-delimited) and column names "sample", "collection_date" and "collection_site" is required.
 * column: The column name in the meta data file that will be used to color samples in the pcoa plot.
 By default, "collection_date" and "collection_site" will be used to generate a special scatter plots.
 Otherwise, the program will use the specified column.
 * analysis: Method to show samples.
 Can be choosen from PCoA (default), MDS, TSNE.
 Since case is not sensitive, uppercase and lowercase letters are both allowed.
 * voc_meta: A metadata file for VOC (tab-delimited).
-It must has "sample" and "group" columns.
+It must have "sample" and "group" columns.
 * out: Output folder name.

 > metadata example: